 Early Origins of the Pitam family

 The surname Pitam was first found in Devon, but we must look to Normandy, France to find the earliest record of the name.
 There we found Maingot Piteman who was listed in 1198 in the Magnum Rotulum Scaccarii Normanniae...
 Uban Piteman was listed in the Assize Rolls of Norfolk in 1203 and John Piteman was listed in the Hundredorum Rolls of 1273 in Buckinghamshire.

 Important Dates for the Pitam family

 This web page shows only a small excerpt of our Pitam research.
-Another 153 words (11 lines of text) are included under the topic Early Pitam History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early Pitam History in all our PDF Extended History products and printed products wherever possible.

 Pitam Spelling Variations